ManfredAabye/continueM/README.md

   <img src="media/github-readme.png" alt="Banner" />
 </p>

+## 🚧 The translation into other languages ​​is missing; this should have been considered from the beginning. 🚧

+## 🚧 The modeling software needs to be expanded so that Hugging Face can be used offline. 🚧

 ## What is Continue?

 > _Note: The `continuedev/continue` repository is no longer actively maintained and is read-only for all users._